-8. Presents subject Explanations were Instructor presents the Presents subject

-clearly and precisely clear (9) subject clearly and clearly and

-precisely (7) precisely (8)

-Lectures facilitated

-9. Displays enthusiasm note-taking (12) Instructor was Instructor displays Displays

-) .
-Displays Chinasiasin enthusiastic (5) enthusiasm for the enthusiasm (9)

-(1) subject and for the (4)

-Dynamic and energetic practice of teaching

-10 Matazatara ana dan dan (6) and learning (8) Instructor establishes Maintaina

-10. Maintains productive rapport in and out of Instructor interacted well with students (17) and maintains a Maintains productive rapport

-the classroom wen with students (17) productive level of (10)

-Students welcomed to rapport (9)

-seek help/advice (18)

-Instructor genuinely

-interested in students

-(19)

-Instructor accessible to

-11. Answers questions students (20) Encouraged to ask Instructor answers Answers questions

-clearly and effectively questions and given questions clearly and clearly and

-meaningful answers effectively (10) adequately (11)

-10 E 32 1 (15) C. 1 .
-1 1 1 1 1 F 11.

-12. Facilitates student learning Learned something valuable (2) Student behavior and responses to questions Facilitates student learning (12)

-learning valuable (2) and tasks indicate that icarining (12)

-Learned and learning is taking place

-understood subject (11)

-materials (4)

-Required readings/text

-were valuable (28)

-Readings, homework, etc. contributed to

-appreciation and

-understanding of

-subject (29)

-13. Aligns exams, Proposed objectives Aligns exams,

-assignments, and other materials with agreed with actual (11) assignments, and other materials Innovations/Modifications

-course goals and Exams tested course with course goals innovations/Modifications

-outcomes material as emphasized and outcomes (13) Other

-(27)

-14. Provides timely and Feedback on exams and Provides timely

-constructive feedback on exams, papers, and grades was valuable (25) and constructive feedback on

-other course (43) exams, papers, and

-assignments Evaluating work fair & other course

-appropriate (26) assignments (14)

-15. Displays commitment Displays

-to reflecting on and refining course design commitment to reflecting on and Innovations/Modifications

-and delivery refining course innovacions/iviodifications

-, design and delivery Other

-1.5 T 1011 (15)

-16. 0 Fulfills faculty responsibilities

-responsibilities as outlined in the responsibilities regarding syllabi as

-FTFHB outlined in the

-FTFHB (16)
+8. Presents subject clearly and precisely Explanations were clear (9) Lectures facilitated Instructor presents the subject clearly and precisely (7) Presents subject clearly and precisely (8) 0 Diaplaya anthusiaam note-taking (12) Instructor displays Dienlave 9.
+Displays enthusiasm Instructor was enthusiastic (5) Instructor displays enthusiasm for the subject and for the Displays enthusiasm (9) Dynamic and energetic (6) practice of teaching and learning (8) 10.
+Maintains productive rapport in and out of the classroom Instructor interacted well with students (17) Instructor establishes and maintains a productive level of Maintains productive rapport (10) Students welcomed to seek help/advice (18) rapport (9) Instructor genuinely interested in students (19) Instructor accessible to students (20) 11.
+Answers questions clearly and effectively Encouraged to ask questions and given meaningful answers (15) Instructor answers questions clearly and effectively (10) Answers questions clearly and adequately (11) 12.
+Facilitates student learning Learned something valuable (2) Student behavior and responses to questions and tasks indicate that Facilitates student learning (12) Learned and understood subject materials (4) learning is taking place (11) Required readings/text were valuable (28) Readings, homework, etc. contributed to appreciation and understanding of 13.
+Aligns exams, subject (29) Proposed objectives Aligns exams, assignments, and other materials with agreed with actual (11) assignments, and other materials Innovations/Modifications course goals and outcomes Exams tested course material as emphasized (27) with course goals and outcomes (13) Other 14.
+Provides timely and constructive feedback on exams, papers, and Feedback on exams and grades was valuable (25) Provides timely and constructive feedback on other course assignments Evaluating work fair & appropriate (26) exams, papers, and other course assignments (14) 15. арргорпис (20) Displays to reflecting on and refining course design commitment to reflecting on and Innovations/Modifications and delivery refining course design and delivery Other 16.
+Fulfills teaching (15) Fulfills faculty responsibilities as outlined in the responsibilities regarding syllabi as FTFHB outlined in the FTFHB (16)